 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Borrowers may return Parkland and I-Share library materials to the Desk or to the bookdrop at the bottom of the Library stairs, regardless of where the item was originally borrowed.
+Borrowers may return Parkland and I-Share library materials to the Desk or to the bookdrop in the U building by Betsy's Bistro, regardless of where the item was originally borrowed.

 Because library materials are discharged from the borrower's account at the location to which they are returned and prior to being shipped back to the owning library, borrowers are not held responsible for items that are lost in shipping.